 Take time to explore: Even if you go for a specific event or have an itinerary in mind, there are so many wonderful things to do, it's best to have a flexible schedule.
 Many buildings house artisans and boutiques, art installations or other programs.
 Since the isle is totally walkable, it's ideal for exploring, and there are cool discoveries to be found in every nook and cranny.

-Download the map: Honestly, you probably won't need it as there are maps and signage on the isle, but it can't hurt to have.
+Download the map: Honestly, you probably won't need it as there are maps and signage on the isle, but it can't hurt.

 Keep an eye out for bikes: While there are no cars on the isle, there are a ton of cyclists.
 Most are careful, especially since there are so many children wandering around.
 But remind your kids that when they're walking on the streets, bikes may come flying their way.